cklewar/form3_rest_api_client/README.md

 - __protocol__ defines protocol schema e.g. http or https
 -	__host__ defines target IP or DNS name.
 This is the API server address
 -	__port__ defines targets TCP port number.
 This is the API service listening port
+-	__uri__ defines final uri connection string.
+Intentionally not public needs to be generated

 Client struct implements __Operations__ interface.